Image Credit: Jeppestown @ Flickr

 (At the end of this article we’ll reveal where you can buy the best quality, freshest and purest extra virgin olive oil available anywhere in the world.)

-In 2013,Tom Mueller revealed in his book, Extra Virginity: the Sublime and Scandalous World of Olive Oil, even greater concerns about Italy’s olive oil industry, showcasing how sellers use cheaper, lower grade oils, artificial colors and flavors to fool those who are buying it.
+In 2013,Tom Mueller revealed in his book, Extra Virginity: the Sublime and Scandalous World of Olive Oil, concerns about Italy’s olive oil industry, showcasing how sellers use cheaper, lower grade oils, artificial colors and flavors to fool those who are buying it.
 In December of 2015, Italian authorities shut down a massive fraud ring in Puglia, Italy which involved 12 different olive oil companies.

 This is so common, that the majority of people haven’t actually even tasted a high quality, pure olive oil, so they don’t even realize that something is off.
 Very off.
 There have been class action lawsuits filed against a number of olive oil companies due to the corruption, including one suit against the maker of a product labeled “pure olive oil” that turned out to be olive pomace oil.